PowerPlugins/PowerPlugins-Bot/README.md

 ## List used plugins
 The bot will maintain an updates list of plugins on the Discord, so that everyone can see what plugins are used.

+## Get Spigot information of a plugin
+The bot has a command called plugin.
+It will retrieve basic information from Spigot to then display it in an embed.
+This only works with plugins that are on the spigot Server.

 # License
 The code is licensed under the MIT-License.